utiasDSL/code-release/README.md

 pip3 install matplotlib --upgrade
 ```

-This was tested on macOS 13.3 with:
+This was tested on macOS 13.3 with the following:

 ```sh
 anaconda                  2022.10